Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/perceivingSpaceVision.md

 ### Out-Of-Focus Blur

-Our eyes focus on light (*ahem:* accomodation) in a way ery similar to
+Our eyes focus on light (*ahem:* accomodation) in a way similar to camera lenses.
+Out-of-focus blur isn't just an indicator driven through familiarity with images captured via optics, but also our own vision.

+*See the tilt-shift example below at just how dramatically our sense of depth can be thrown off by an image with "incorrect" out-of-focus blur.*

 ![An image that uses focus to imply depth](images/focusLightOcclusion.png) *The deep background is extremely out of focus, the tree is less out of focus while Hannah here is sharp and in focus.
 Occlusion also clues us in.*